laoer536/node-bins/README.md

   Here are some built-in commands to choose from -

 🎈 1. `bins --help`: Display Help Information.

 🎈 2. `bins --list`: Check which commands are currently managed by 'node-bins'.

+🎈 2. `create-bin`: Create a custom command for the corresponding file in the corresponding script folder.

+🎈 2. `delete-bin <deleteBinName>`: Delete the custom commands you have already created in `node-bins`.